What Is Religion

 • Establishing ethical rules and behavioural conduct

-• Providing a path for spiritual growth and salvation
+• Providing a path for spiritual growth and liberation

 5. Religion in the Modern Context